 Mercury, arsenic, and other harmful substances were routinely included in the production processes of many 18th-, 19th-, and 20th-century textiles, fashions, and accessories.
-The Material Evidence Virtual Symposium highlights and considers the risks posed by museum collection objects tainted with hazardous substances.
+The Material Evidence Virtual Symposium highlighted and considered the risks posed by museum collection objects tainted with hazardous substances.

-By exploring the work of fashion designers of Latin American heritage, this symposium will shed new light on Latin American and Latinx fashion.
-Topics favored by these designers include politics, sustainability, art, Indigenous heritage, gender, and popular culture.
+By exploring the work of fashion designers of Latin American heritage, this symposium shed new light on Latin American and Latinx fashion.
+Topics included politics, sustainability, art, Indigenous heritage, gender, and popular culture.

 The 26th annual symposium organized by The Museum at FIT focused on the 1990s, exploring how concepts such as globalism and technological advancement shaped fashion of the era.
 It was organized in conjunction with the exhibition Reinvention and Restlessness: Fashion in the Nineties.

 The Museum at FIT’s 25th fashion symposium Stilettos to Sneakers: A Virtual Shoe Symposium brought together scholars and curators and their new research on the social and cultural significance of shoes.
 Shoes have played an important role in human society for millennia, but interest in them has grown exponentially in the past few decades with Americans—especially women—buying more shoes.
 A growing cohort of men have begun collecting sneakers.
 This symposium explored the evolving significance of shoes over the centuries—in real life and in the cultural imagination.
 It was organized in conjunction with the exhibition Head to Toe.